MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Client Rejection:**

-     - In Case and Task Management, Vacation Process will move to Customer Rejection stage.
+     - In Case and Task Management, Retirement Process will move to Customer Rejection stage.

-    - The Request Rejected by Client is received in this stage and waiting to resend for customer confirmation.
+    - Rejeceted Request by Client is moved to this stage, and waiting for resend to customer confirmation.

       - *In The Action field is following to,*